 |

-Bletchley Park in
+to arrive at Bletchley Park (BP) in

 August 1939, where he started working in